 Bhopal is the capital city of Madhya Pradesh.
 This city combines scenic beauty, historic city and modern urban planning.
 Presently this city presents a multi-faceted profile; the old city with its teeming marketplaces and fine old mosques and palaces still bears the aristocratic imprint of its former rulers.
 The new city with its verdant, exquisitely laid out parks and gardens, broad avenues and streamlined modern edifices.

 is another important city of Madhya Pradesh.
 This ancient city has great historical importance.
 This city is mentioned inMahabharata

 is held here every 12 years.
 This place is a home of various shrines of Lord Shiva

 and Lord Krishna

 Sanchi is also historically important.
 The 'Great Stupa' at Sanchi was originally commissioned by the emperor Ashoka

 the Great in the 3rd century BCE.
 This city is a must-stop for the millions of devout Buddhists who arrive to India, from all corners of the world, each year for pilgrimage.

-The city of Indore is an important commercial and trade centre of central India.
+Indore is an important commercial and trade centre of central India.
+This city was built by the British East India Company with the help of local rulers.
 Indore is the only city of India that has both an Indian Institute of Management (IIM) and an Indian Institute of Technology

 is worthy place to pay a visit.
 The city has several important educational institutions including the Indian Institute of Information Technology and Management, Indian Institute of Travel and Tourism Management, Scindia School, Madhav Institute of Technology and Science and Laxmibai National Institute of Physical Education.